 The definition of "child" includes grandchild and great-grandchild, as well as a person who, at any time before attaining the age of 19, was wholly dependent on the taxpayer for support (s.
 70(10)(c)).
 The specified farm property rollover is also available to the parents of a taxpayer if the personal representative so elects (s.
 70(9.6)).
+The rollover allows the child or grandchild receiving the property to defer the income tax on the accrued capital gain (and potential recapture on depreciable assets) until that child or grandchild sells the property to a third party.

-- 2. Spouses and Spousal Trusts - (a) Result When Capital Property of Deceased Passes to a Spouse or Spousal Trust
+- 2. Spouses and Spousal Trusts - (a) Result When Capital Property of Deceased Passes to a Spouse or Spousal Trust spouse or a spousal trust.

-The rules regarding the deemed realization of capital gains and recapture on death are modified when capital property owned by the deceased passes to a spouse or a spousal trust (s.
-70(6)).
-In these circumstances, the Act provides for a "rollover" of the cost base of the capital property from the deceased to the spouse or a spousal trust.
 The result is that tax on capital gains and recapture is deferred until the surviving spouse disposes of the property.
 The "rollover" of the cost base is automatic in such situations and there is no requirement for an election to be filed.
 However, as outlined below, it is possible for the legal representative of the deceased to elect not to have these rollover provisions apply to one or more capital properties of the deceased.